 Instructions

-• DRESSING: Add all the dressing ingredients to a small blender.
-Season to taste with salt and pepper.
-(I add about 3/4 teaspoon fine sea salt and 1/4 teaspoon pepper, but add to your preference.)
+• Add all the dressing ingredients to a small blender, including 1 tablespoon lime juice.
+Add salt and pepper (adjust to taste).
 Blend until smooth.
-Store dressing in a sealed Mason jar in the fridge until ready to use.
-(The heat from the chipotle pepper will intensify as this dressing sits.)
+Store dressing in a sealed mason jar in the fridge until ready to use.
+(The heat from the chipotle pepper will intensify as the dressing sits.)

-• SALAD PREP: Remove stems and coarsely chop the baby spinach, drain and rinse the black beans, coarsely chop the cilantro, thinly slice the green onions, chop the avocado (squeeze a wedge of fresh lime over the avocado to keep it from browning).
+• Remove stems and coarsely chop the baby spinach, drain and rinse black beans, coarsely chop the cilantro, thinly slice the green onions, chop the avocado (squeeze a wedge of fresh lime over the avocado to keep it from browning).

-Using two large salad spoons, toss the salad and then sprinkle with cotija cheese.
+• Using 2 large salad spoons, toss the salad and sprinkle with cotija cheese.
 Serve salad on plates with fresh lime wedges if desired.

 Video